 Tinctures are a precise and highly inconspicuous method of consuming cannabinoids.
 Tinctures have been rising in popularity, over the years.
 These days, you can administer concentrated cannabis oil right under your tongue with a dropper bottle.
 As such, tinctures have found widespread acceptance within medicinal applications.
 Believe it or not, your already-vaporised cannabis can be used to produce your own DIY tinctures.

 For as long as your concentrate is psychoactive, holding 2–3 drops under your tongue for 30 seconds will bring on effects within 15 minutes, reliably lasting for a couple of hours.

 To make your own tincture from your leftover weed, you’ll need to find an alcohol that’s at least 90 proof, then add your weed to it and leave it to steep.
 Every once in a while, shake it gently.
 You can leave this concoction for a few hours or a few days; the longer you leave it, the more potent it will become.

 After a few days (at most), strain the mixture through a cheesecloth, sieve, or some other fine mesh.
 Then, store it in a dark bottle – in a cool place, out of direct sunlight.
 Your own DIY drops could be every bit as wonderful and high-impact as quality cannabis oils.
 At any rate, making your own tinctures will allow you to experience the benefits of your cannabinoids in a whole new way.

 A Final Word

-Whatever you choose to do with your AVB, it’s worth acknowledging that there’s a significant difference between eating and vaping cannabis.
-Not only may the sensations vary; the instant high you receive from vaporisation will often be quite different from consuming AVB in the ways we have described, as they may take up to a few hours to properly kick in.
+Whatever you choose to do with your AVB, it’s worth acknowledging that there are significant differences between smoking cannabis, vaporising cannabis and consuming it in the context of other administrative methods.
+Not only may the sensations vary; the instant high you receive from vaporisation will often be quite different from consuming AVB in the ways we have described, as they may take a while to kick in.
 So, be sure to exercise some caution.